PoCInnovation/SmartShark/README.md

 SmartShark'GUI is composed by three elements.

 The first one is your main graph which display all the stats of your network.
-You can see in thise exemple in green the amount of packet in your network, in red the amout of suspicious packet (DDoS) and in blue the amount of potential MIT packet.<br>
+You can see in thise exemple in green the amount of packet in your network, in red the amout of suspicious packet (DDoS) and in blue the amount of potential MITM packet.<br>
 <img src="./.doc/SmSh-mainDashboard.png" width="70%"/>

 The second graph display only the suspicious packets (in percentage) to let you analyze more precisely your network.<br>